Slicer/Slicer/Docs/user_guide/settings.md

 Settings are stored in *.ini files.
 If the settings file is found in application home directory (within organization name or domain subfolder) then that .ini file is used.
 This can be used for creating a portable application that contains all software and settings in a relocatable folder.
 Relative paths in settings files are resolved using the application home directory, and therefore are portable along with the application.

-If .ini file is not found in the the application home directory then it is searched in user profile:
+If .ini file is not found in the application home directory then it is searched in user profile:

 -  Windows: `%USERPROFILE%\AppData\Roaming\slicer.org\` (typically `C:\Users\<your_user_name>\AppData\Roaming\slicer.org\`)
 -  Linux: `~/.config/slicer.org/`